tomlof/OnPLS/README.md

 $ export $PYTHONPATH=$PYTHONPATH:/directory/to/OnPLS
 ```

-Stable reseases with setup scripts will be included in future versions.
+Stable reseases with setup scripts may be included in future versions.

 You are now ready to use your fresh installation of OnPLS!

+Contributions are very welcome!

 Quick start